-LEGALITY...
-The Bonds are offered for delivery when, as and if issued and received by the initial purchasers of the Bonds (the "Initial Purchasers"), and subject to the approving opinion of the Attorney General of Texas and the opinion of Bracewell LLP, Dallas, Texas, Bond Counsel (see Appendix C, "Form of Bond Counsel's Opinion").
-Certain matters will be passed upon for the City by West & Associates, L.L.P., Fort Worth, Texas, Disclosure Counsel.
+Legality.
+The 2024B Bonds are offered for delivery when, as and if issued and received by the initial purchasers of the 2024B Bonds (the "2024B Initial Purchasers"), subject to the approving opinion of the Attorney General of the State of Texas and the opinion of Bracewell LLP, Dallas, Texas, Bond Counsel (see APPENDIX C "Forms of Bond Counsel Opinions").
+Certain legal matters will be passed upon by West & Associates L.L.P., Fort Worth, Texas, Disclosure Counsel.

-DELIVERY...It is expected that the Bonds will be available for delivery through the facilities of DTC on June 20, 2024 (the "Delivery Date").
+Delivery.
+It is expected that the Bonds will be delivered through the facilities of DTC on or about June 18, 2024 (the "Delivery Date").

-BIDS DUE WEDNESDAY, MAY 22, 2024 AT 10:00 AM CDT
+BIDS DUE TUESDAY, MAY 21, 2024 AT 11:00 AM CDT